 If you were looking for a cheap, homemade incense burner, here you will find two great ideas that are easy to make.
 They’re perfect for if you need an incense burner and work great as gifts too.
 It will take less than 5 minutes and the result is really beautiful.

-Both styles of the burner will help keep negative energies away.
-If you don’t have glass bowls you can use any other container you have at home: I really like the cleanliness and simplicity of the glass.
+Both styles of burner will help keep negative energies away.
+If you don’t have glass bowls, you can use any other container you have at home: I really like the cleanliness and simplicity of the glass.

 These are two simple ideas, but you can customize them as you see fit.
 You can use wooden support instead of the shell, for example, or use other types of beads, instead of the glass container you can use a ceramic one.
 Or use stones instead of coarse salt.

 There is no fixed rule for making an incense burner.

 This is perfect for those of you that love beachy vibes.